MTBVAC: Development and manufacturing

+Research background

+Similar to BCG, which was conceived in the early 1900s as an attenuated strain of Mycobacterium bovis that causes tuberculosis (TB) in cows and transmitted to humans mainly through ingestion of unpasteurized milk, the discovery of a gene disabled for MTBVAC attenuation starts with an unusual outbreak of a multidrug-resistant M. bovis killing more than 100 HIV- positive individuals in Spain in the early 1990s.
+From that outbreak, Professor Carlos Martín Montañés and his group identified the phoP gene as a key player in M. tuberculosis virulence.

 Construction and molecular characterization

 MTBVAC discovery follows the principles of vaccination as per Luis Pasteur: isolation of the human pathogen, attenuation by rational inactivation of selected genes, protection assays in animal models, and evaluation in humans.

-The main advantage of using live vaccines based on rational attenuation of M. tuberculosis is their ability to keep the genetic repertoire encoding immunodominant antigens that are absent in BCG, whereas chromosomal deletions in virulence genes provide assurance for safety and genetic stability.
+The main advantage of using live vaccines based on rational attenuation of M. tuberculosis (Mtb) is their ability to keep the genetic repertoire encoding immunodominant antigens that are absent in BCG, whereas chromosomal deletions in virulence genes provide assurance for safety and genetic stability.
 Such vaccines are expected to safely induce more specific and longer lasting immune responses in humans that can provide protection against all forms of the disease.
 This is the rationale that has been followed in the development of the live-attenuated MTBVAC.

 The rational attenuation of MTBVAC was achieved by inactivation of the phoP and fadD26 genes, following the international guidelines to progress live vaccines into clinical development.

-Similar to BCG, which was conceived in the early 1900s as an attenuated strain of Mycobacterium bovis that causes tuberculosis (TB) in cows and transmitted to humans mainly through ingestion of unpasteurized milk, the discovery of MTBVAC starts with an unusual outbreak of a multidrug-resistant M. bovis killing more than 100 HIV- positive individuals in Spain in the early 1990s.
-From that outbreak, Professor Carlos Martín Montañés and his group identified the phoP gene as a key player in M. tuberculosis virulence.
-PhoP gene encodes the PhoP transcription factor of the PhoP / PhoR two-component system essential for the virulence of M. Tuberculosis.
-PhoP was shown to regulate between 2–4% of M. tuberculosis genes, most of which are involved in well-known virulence pathways of the tuberculosis bacillus.
+PhoP gene encodes the PhoP transcription factor of the PhoP / PhoR two-component system essential for the virulence of Mtb.
+PhoP was shown to regulate between 2–4% of Mtb genes, most of which are involved in well-known virulence pathways of the tuberculosis bacillus.
 As a consequence of the phoP inactivation, MTBVAC can produce but is unable to export ESAT-6, which results in virulence attenuation, but yet maintains the epitopes present in this immunogenic protein.
-Other relevant virulence genes regulated by PhoP are involved in the biosynthesis of polyketide-derived acyltrehaloses (DAT, PAT) and sulfolipids (SL), which are first-line lipid constituents of the cell wall that are thought to play a role in host immune modulation, interfering with the recognition of M. tuberculosis by the immune system.
+Other relevant virulence genes regulated by PhoP are involved in the biosynthesis of polyketide-derived acyltrehaloses (DAT, PAT) and sulfolipids (SL), which are first-line lipid constituents of the cell wall that are thought to play a role in host immune modulation, interfering with the recognition of Mtb by the immune system.
 Finally, phoP is able to modulate protein secretion, and PhoP inactivation in MTBVAC results in increased secretion of immunogenic proteins such as the Ag85 complex.

-The fadD26 gene is the first gene of an operon required for the biosynthesis and export of phthiocerol dimycocerosates (PDIM), the main virulence-associated cell-wall lipids of M. Tuberculosis.
+The fadD26 gene is the first gene of an operon required for the biosynthesis and export of phthiocerol dimycocerosates (PDIM), the main virulence-associated cell-wall lipids of Mtb.
 The recent evidence indicates that PDIM are involved in the breaking fagosomal in concert with ESAT-6.